ericprud/shapetree-tests-output/README.md

     appStoreServer
       ✓ should return on empty path
       ✓ should resolve full path
-    Blueprint.local
+    ShapeTree.local
-      ✓ should throw if not passed a URL Blueprint.managedContainer
+      ✓ should throw if not passed a URL ShapeTree.managedContainer
       ✓ should throw if not passed a Container URL
-      ✓ should throw if the Container URL doesn't end with '/' ✓ should throw if the Container URL ends with '//' ✓ should throw if the blueprint parameter isn't a URL ✓ should remove a Container directory
+      ✓ should throw if the Container URL doesn't end with '/' ✓ should throw if the Container URL ends with '//' ✓ should throw if the shapeTree parameter isn't a URL ✓ should remove a Container directory
-      ✓ should fail on an invalid blueprint graph Blueprint.remote
+      ✓ should fail on an invalid shapeTree graph ShapeTree.remote
       ✓ should throw if not passed a URL
-      ✓ should throw on a GET failure Blueprint.validate
+      ✓ should throw on a GET failure ShapeTree.validate
-      ✓ should throw if blueprint step is missing a shape ✓ should throw on malformed POST Turtle body
+      ✓ should throw if shapeTree step is missing a shape ✓ should throw on malformed POST Turtle body
-      ✓ should throw on malformed POST JSON-LD body Blueprint misc
+      ✓ should throw on malformed POST JSON-LD body ShapeTree misc
       ✓ should construct all errors
       ✓ should render RDFJS nodes
     STOMP